We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Girth is more important than length for condom fit, with girth being the thickest part of the erect penis.

-There is no absolute rule for who should use the different condom sizes, but the following guidelines, which are in inches, may help:
+There is no absolute rule for who should use the different condom sizes and sizes can vary by brand.
+But the following guidelines, which are in inches, may help:

-- a girth of less than 4.7″ needs a snug fit
+- a penis circumference, or girth, of less than 4.7″ needs a snug fit

 - a girth of 4.7–5.1″ needs a regular fit